California Advisory Committee on Geographic Names

 Federal Advisors:

-• James Barnes, United States Bureau of Land Management
+• Somer Shaw, United States Bureau of Land Management

 • Jeffery Ferguson, National Oceanic and Atmospheric Administration